eveseat/seat/.github/ISSUE_TEMPLATE/api_bug.md

 ## Logs

-*Please attach the content of the following files to your bugs report :*
+*Please attach the content of the following files to your bugs report:*
  - *laravel-{date}.log (this file will contains all information regarding to error in code)*

-*Those files can be found in the following directory : `/var/www/seat/storage/logs/`* *For detailed instructions about how to retrieve them on either blade or Docker installation, please refer to the [documentation](https://eveseat.github.io/docs/troubleshooting/#checking-log-files)*
+*Those files can be found in the following directory: `/var/www/seat/storage/logs/`* *For detailed instructions about how to retrieve them on either blade or Docker installation, please refer to the [documentation](https://eveseat.github.io/docs/troubleshooting/#checking-log-files)*

 *In case you're not providing the complete file, please surround the content with three grave accent before and after the content (```)*

 *Furthermore, ensure you're providing the full exception stack and not only the first or last line.
-Lines regarding an exception are numbered from 1 to infinite and preceded by two lines like :*
+Lines regarding an exception are numbered from 1 to infinite and preceded by two lines like:*
 ```
 Some\Weired\Thing\StuffException in /path/to/the/file.php:14
 Stack trace: